At a Glance: Best Lights For Glock 19

 - It has a short battery life when the light is on

-The Streamlight TLR-7 is a LED weapon light that gives an impressive 500 lumens of white light and produces a concentrated beam with optimum peripheral illumination.
+Coming in second on our list of best Glock light is the Streamlight TLR-7 is a LED weapon light that gives an impressive 500 lumens of white light and produces a concentrated beam with optimum peripheral illumination.
 It will mount quickly and safely on any Picatinny or Glock rail with no tools needed.
 This means that it fits a large majority of full size and compact handguns.

 The TLR-7 runs on one CR123A lithium battery and will last for 1.5 hours when the light is on.
-The product is made from durable, anodized machined aluminum and weighs 2.4 oz.
+The product is made from durable, anodized machined aluminium and weighs 2.4 oz.
 It is IPX7 waterproof to 1m for up to 30 minutes.

 Features of this Streamlight model include a low-profile design for snagging prevention, ambidextrous on/off switch, user-enabled strobe function, and a “safe off” feature to conserve battery life by preventing accidental activation.